rortizmerino/GenomicsWorkshop/Lesson1.md

 The dollar sign is a **prompt**, which shows us that the shell is waiting for input;
 your shell may use a different character as a prompt and may add information before the prompt.

-When typing commands, either from these lessons or from other sources, do not type the prompt, only the commands that follow it.
+**When typing commands, either from these lessons or from other sources, do not type the prompt, only the commands that follow it.**

 Let's find out where we are by running a command called `pwd` (which stands for "print working directory").
-At any moment, our **current working directory** is our current default directory, i.e., the directory that the computer assumes we want to run commands in, unless we explicitly specify something else.
-Here,
-the computer's response is `/home/nfs/YOUR-NETID`, which is the top level directory within our cloud system:
+Here, the computer's response is `/home/nfs/YOUR-NETID`, which is the top level directory within our cloud system: